quickwit-oss/bitpacking/README.md

 # How to compile ?

-The `bitpacking` crate will compile with stable rust, but for the moment it is necessary to use rust nightly and enable the `simd` feature manually to get the extra performance coming from `simd` instructions.
+`bitpacking` compiles on stable rust but require rust > 1.27 to compile.

-To sum it up, just add to your `Cargo.toml` :
+Just add to your `Cargo.toml` :

-    bitpacking = "0.4"

-If you are working with nightly rust, your application is performance critical, you might want to configure this dependency as follows

-    bitpacking = { version = "0.4", features = ["simd"] }
+    bitpacking = "0.5"

+For some bitpacking flavor and for some platform, the bitpacking crate may benefit from some specific simd instruction set.

+In this case, it will always ship an alternative scalar implementation and will fall back to the scalar implementation at runtime.

+In other words, your do not need to configure anything.
+Your program will run correctly, and at the fastest speed available for your CPU.

 # Documentation